-- D. CONDUCT THAT DISREGARDS THE WELFARE, HEALTH OR SAFETY OF THE ACADEMY COMMUNITY, which includes but is not limited to: - 1.
-Physical abuse, verbal abuse, threats, intimidation, harassment, coercion, or other conduct which threatens or endangers the health or safety of any person. - 2.
-Hazing, which means a) any action or situation on or off Academy property that recklessly or intentionally endangers the mental or physical health of any such student, employee, group or entity affiliated with the Academy; or b) apathy or acquiescence in the presence of hazing.
-See also the Academy policy on Hazing. - 3.
-Illegal or unauthorized possession of firearms, explosives, other weapons, dangerous chemicals, or fireworks on Academy premises or use of any such item, even if legally possessed, in a manner that harms, threatens or causes fear to others. - 4.
+- D. CONDUCT THAT DISREGARDS THE WELFARE, HEALTH, OR SAFETY OF THE ACADEMY COMMUNITY, which includes but is not limited to: - 1.
+Physical abuse, verbal abuse, threats, intimidation, harassment, coercion, or other conduct, in person, in writing or delivered via any electronic device through any platform, including but not limited to current or future forms of social media, which threatens or endangers the physical or mental health or safety of any person. - 2.
+Hazing, which means a) any action or situation on or off Academy property that recklessly or intentionally endangers the mental or physical health of any such student, employee, group, or entity affiliated with the Academy; or b) apathy or acquiescence in the presence of hazing.
+See also the Academy policy on Hazing.

+- 3. Illegal or unauthorized possession of firearms, explosives, other weapons, dangerous chemicals, or fireworks on Academy premises or use of any such item, even if legally possessed, in a manner that harms, threatens, or causes fear to others. - 4.
 Offenses against public order, which include any violation of Maine's civil and criminal laws, such as those laws located in 17-A MRSA §§501-516 that prohibit disorderly conduct, failure to disperse, unlawful assembly, obstructing public ways, harassment, harassment by telephone, violation of a protective order, desecration and defacement, false public alarm or report, and certain violations of privacy.
 See also the Academy policy on Maintenance of Public Order. - 5.
 Leaving the scene of an automobile accident, except as necessary to secure immediate emergency medical or police attention, when the student was a driver, or a passenger and the student did not promptly report the accident to Academy Safety or local authorities. - 6.
 Failing to immediately report to the Dean of Students the name(s) of the person(s) who operated and occupied an automobile for which the student has an Academy registration or parking permit when the student learns that such automobile, with or without the student as a driver or passenger, was involved in an accident. - 7.
 Acts of unlawful discrimination. - E. IMPROPER USE OF PROPERTY, which includes but is not limited to: - 1.
 Attempted or actual theft of, or damage to, property of the Academy or a member of the Academy community, or other personal or public property, on or off campus. - 2.
-Unauthorized possession, duplication or use of keys to any Academy premises, or unauthorized entry to or use of Academy premises. - 3.
-Gambling for money or stakes representing money. - F. CONDUCT THAT INTERFERES WITH THE ORDERLY BUSINESS OF THE ACADEMY, which includes but is not limited to:
+Unauthorized possession, duplication, or use of keys to any Academy premises, or unauthorized entry to or use of Academy premises. - 3.
+Gambling for money or stakes representing money. - F. CONDUCT THAT INTERFERES WITH THE ORDERLY BUSINESS OF THE ACADEMY, which includes but is not limited to: - 1.
+Disrupting or obstructing teaching, research, administration, disciplinary proceedings, or other Academy activities, including its public service functions on or off campus, or other authorized non-Academy activities when the conduct occurs on Academy premises. - 2.
+Failing to comply with directions of Academy officials or law enforcement officers acting in performance of their duties, or failure to identify oneself to these persons when requested to do so.